mafe72/NESPi-Fan-Control-Board/README.md

 * One-line script installation

-* Also compatible with the YIKESHU Black NES Case
+* Compatible with RetroFlag NESPi Case and the YIKESHU Black NES Case

 * You can buy the latest version of this board fully assembled from [http://mini-mods.com](http://mini-mods.com/product/retroflag-basic-fan-control/)